Sergio Lopez

 seal

 • Adaptability and prioritization No two days were the same.
 I had to adapt quickly to equipment failures, last-minute rushes, and team members with different personalities and experience levels.
-Learning how to prioritize tasks on the fly often made the difference between a smooth day or a chaotic one.
+Learning how to prioritize tasks on the fly often made the difference between a smooth day and a chaotic one.

-• Leadership I had the opportunity to lead and also observe leaders. some incredible, some not so much.
+• Leadership I had the opportunity to lead and also observe leaders — some incredible, some not so much.
 Each experience taught me something that shaped how I now approach leadership:

-• You can plan a pretty picnic but, you can’t predict the weather
+• You can plan a pretty picnic, but you can’t predict the weather

 • You must identify and control your emotional triggers